Octanitrocuban/Automatic-generation-and-resolution-of-2d-maze/data/README.md

 Here is an analysis of the generated mazes for the various algorithms.
+The test was done by creating 1 000 random mazes for each method and 10 maze size.

 ## Time consumtion
 To analyse the time consumtion to generate the maze was done by creating 1 000 random mazes for each method and eache maze size.